-Commonly Asked Questions Surrounding Wills
+Commonly Asked Questions About Wills

 legal document signing

+Dan Burke Attorney at Law offers reliable guidance regarding estate planning and asset distribution.
 Here are some commonly asked questions regarding wills.

-What Are the Requirements to Make a Will?
+What Are The Requirements To Make A Will?

 A will is a simple, common document that nearly anyone can make.
 Specific rules vary by state, but generally to make one, you must be 18 years old and the document must be in writing, signed with a witness present.